-The Networks Group (NG) specifies technical, operational and performance requirements to support international roaming and interworking, taking into account technology evolutions.
+The Networks Group (NG) specifies technical, operational, and performance requirements to support international roaming and interworking, taking into account technology evolutions.

-The following work items within the Networks Group are currently being worked on:
+The Networks Group is currently working on:

 - Management of technical document exchange tool, Roaming Agreement Exchange

 - Revision and simplification of Roaming test Documents.